Nixola/NixPSlib/README.md

 * `self`: a boolean representing whether the message was sent by the user themselves The `reply` method can be used to reply to the message, automatically sending a private message if the message is private or a room message otherwise.

-### Use without cqueues
-As promised, here's a section that might help you do something entirely unsupported.
-Still, open an issue if something's wrong.
-I might want to look into it.
-I'm not sure if I'll ever do that.
-The two things you need to handle yourself when not using a `cqueues` loop are sending and receiving messages.
-You'll need to periodically call `ps:rawReceive(timeout)`, which is blocking if you do not provide a timeout, to let the client poll for messages, and you'll need to periodically call `ps:rawSend()` to send messages.
-When sending, you don't want to exceed 3 messages per second if the user isn't trusted, or 10 if it is.
-The library usually handles ratelimiting on its own but, well, you're into unsupported territory.

 ## Todo
 * Battles